Housing and Property

 When is a notice of rent increase legally valid?

-A notice of rent increase must contain the following:
+A notice of rent increase must contain all this information:

 Note: the notice must also be written in the same language (French, English, etc.) as the lease and sent to the tenant’s address as indicated on the lease.